rajendradanve/readwise/README.md

  # **About**
+ This is my third project to exibhit my learning during backend development.
+ For this project I made a website name [ReadWise](https://read-wise.herokuapp.com/).
  ReadWise is the website to register book with summary and other book information and allowing users to add book reviews.
  This will help book readers to get overview of the books before buying it.
 Books are categorized based on subject, language and age group.
  This website also gives direct link to buy this book.
 Register user can provide star rating and write review about the book.